Covid-19 Updates

 Staff

 • Curtis has been working with staff to provide necessary equipment and reasonable accommodations to continue any necessary remote work.
-If you believe you require additional, reasonable accommodations, please speak with Kim Gould about your specific situation.
+If you believe you require additional, reasonable accommodations, please speak with Kimberly Gould about your specific situation.

 • Going forward, in consultation with managers and employees, the Human Resources Office will categorize staff according to their need to come to campus for essential work functions.
 Essential staff will be expected to work on campus five days per week in their designated workspace and will be categorized as fully on-campus employees.
 Most staff will have a hybrid schedule of working part-time on campus and part-time from home.
 There will be two categories of hybrid employees: the first will work three to four days per week on campus in their designated workspaces; employees in the second hybrid category the second will work one to two days per week on campus in a shared workspace.
 A last small group of selected staff members will be designated as fully remote and will work from home five days per week.